JyotiNagarkoti/git-first-project/README.md

 This is my first repository on GitHub.
+This repository is for Tic Tac Toe game built using Python.